+• (General) Inference:

-(General) Inference: the inferential description is based on more complex inferential relations such as causal inferences, as in last week's earthquake - the suffering people.
+The bridging description is based on more complex inferential relations such as causal inferences, as in last week's earthquake - the suffering people.

-The first three classes include the inferential descriptions whose resolution we might expect to be supported by the sort of information stored in a typical semantic network such as WordNet; these networks also include information about individuals of the kind needed to resolve inferential descriptions in the 'Names' class.
+The first three classes include the inferential descriptions whose resolution we might expect to be supported by the sort of information stored in a typical semantic network such as WordNet; these networks also include information about individuals of the kind needed to resolve definite descriptions in the 'Names' class, and some information of this type is indeed included in WordNet.

 Poesio, Vieira and Teufel ran a test on a corpus of 20 parsed Wall Street Journal articles from the Penn Treebank, including 1040 definite descriptions, of which 204 were classified as inferential.
+Of these 204 descriptions, 38 fell in a class for which one could expect to find the needed information in WordNet.
 When trying to resolve an inferential description, the discourse entities in the previous five sentences were considered as potential antecedents, and WordNet was queried to find a relation between the inferential description and each antecedent.
-WordNet found a relation between an inferential description and an antecedent for 107 of these descriptions, but in only 34 cases was the right antecedent suggested.
+WordNet found a relation between an inferential description and an antecedent for 107 of these descriptions, but in only 34 cases the right antecedent was suggested; 15 of these cases fell in the Synonymy / Hyponymy / Meronymy category.
 Separate heuristic-based techniques were also proposed, so that in total 77 descriptions were identified correctly.
+The overall results with WordNet are presented in (2), whereas the specific results for the 38 Syn/Hyp/Mer cases are in (3).